MeeFoundation/docs/src/Data_model.md

 - Group - an intermediate level container that holds a single Person node that represents a common role or persona that the user plays.
 A group has these attributes:
   - name - the name of the group
   - icon - a icon for the group
 - Context - a container of one Person node representing the user in an app-specific aspect of their relationship with some DigitalSubject.
-A context has these attributes:
+A context has these attributes, that taken together uniquely identify the context:
   - opNS - other party name space - a string that indicates the namespace used by the "op" attribute
   - op - other party - a string identifier that unique identifies the other party with which the user has a relationship within the opNS namespace
   - dataSchema - a DID value that identifies the data schema used by this context.
 All apps that manage the data of a context must have a matching dataSchema.
 The DID can be resolved and the identity of the issuer matched against the opNS:op values